-The specifics of MTD for VAT are twofold:
+The specifics of MTD for VAT were twofold:

-All quarterly VAT reporting needs to be done through new technology.
-The old web form is being dropped and software that talks to the new MTD portal must be used for VAT returns.
-Businesses on VAT annual reporting will follow 6 months later.
+- All quarterly VAT reporting needs to be done through new technology (MTD-compatible software, like Powered Now).
+The old web form has been dropped and software that talks to the new MTD portal must be used for VAT returns.

-There must be a link from the individual records to the VAT return and these records must be kept on computer.
+- There must be a link from the individual records to the VAT return and these records must be kept on a computer.

-If you would like to know more about MTD and how it will impact your business, visit our MTD site where you can find useful information and articles.
+If you would like to know more about what is MTD and how it will impact your business and, visit our MTD site where you can find useful information and articles.

 The state of things

-Of course, you might expect accountants to regard their clients as incompetent – it’s a temptation that we all have.
 Accountants might do better to look at themselves.
-A fairly recent survey of accountants found that 25% of them hadn’t even heard of MTD – that survey was by accounting software company Xero.
+A survey of accountants a short time before the first MTD deadline found that 25% of them hadn’t even heard of MTD – that survey was by accounting software company Xero.